kkodachi/Restaurant-Finder/README.md

 # Restaurant-Finder

-This program takes a json file of restaurants and lets the user search for different items, restaurants, add restaurants, remove restaurants, and sort restaurants by user specific paramters.
+This program takes a json file of restaurants and lets the user search for different items and restaurants, add restaurants, remove restaurants, and sort restaurants by user specific paramters.